redhatdemocentral/cdk-install-demo/README.md

 2. Add products as needed, see installs directory for list, [free downloads here](http://developers.redhat.com/products/cdk/get-started/).

-3. Run 'init.sh' or 'init.bat' file. 'init.bat' must be run with Administrative privileges.
+3. Run 'init.sh' or 'init.bat' file.
+Windows init.bat will point you to the windows installer.

 4. Read and follow displayed instructions and enjoy the Red Hat Container Development Kit (CDK) on your local machine!